MaikuB/flutter_local_notifications/README.md

     selectNotification: onSelectNotification);
 ```

-Here we specify we have specified the default icon to use for notifications on Android and designated the function (onSelectNotification) that should fire when a notification has been tapped on.
+Here we specify we have specified the default icon to use for notifications on Android (refer to the Android Integration section) and designated the function (onSelectNotification) that should fire when a notification has been tapped on.
 Specifying this callback is entirely optional.
 In this example, it will trigger navigation to another page and display the payload associated with the notification.

 ```
 Future onSelectNotification(String payload) async {